Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 With one of these products installed, you can also run scripts in standalone python in the 64-bit environment.
 To do this, you simply need to run the script against the 64-bit python installation that was installed when you installed ArcGIS Server or the 64-bit Background Geoprocessing extension.
 Typically the python executable can be found at C:\Python27\ArcGISx6410.6\python.exe, or equivalent.

 If you are trying to solve a very large network analysis problem, the slides and code samples from [this presentation](http://esriurl.com/ds18pyslnp) might be helpful to you.

+## <a name="VRP"></a>Results seem wrong for my Vehicle Routing Problem (VRP) analysis or Route analysis with re-ordered stops
+Vehicle Routing Problem analyses and Route analyses with the option to re-order stops can yield inaccurate results.
+Both of these problem types rely on first internally calculating an OD cost matrix of all inputs to all other inputs in order to determine the optimal stop sequence.
+Once the sequence has been determined, an ordinary graph search is performed to determine the travel times to the stops in the predetermined order.
+Unfortunately, this internal OD cost matrix is calculated in a time neutral environment.
+This poses a problem for analyses done using the transit evaluator because in the time neutral case, the evaluator ignores the transit lines and reverts essentially to walking.
+Consequently, the walk time is used to determine the ordering instead of the transit travel time.
+Thus, the sequencing isn’t really optimal, and the overall routes can be much longer than they should be.
+As a result, I do not recommend using the Vehicle Routing Problem solver or the Route solver with the option to re-order stops with network dataset created using the Add GTFS to a Network Dataset toolbox.
+You can follow [this GitHub issue](https://github.com/Esri/public-transit-tools/issues/133) for future updates on this problem.

 ## <a name="ArcMapUpgrade"></a>I upgraded ArcMap to a new version, and now Add GTFS to a Network Dataset.tbx and Transit Analysis Tools.tbx are no longer in ArcToolbox